wistia/wistia-open-docs/_posts/troubleshooting.md

 You'll want to run the file through HandBrake and **increase** the frames per second to **24 fps** at a Constant frame rate.

-{% post_image hashed_id: 'bf751d928df000ed21de0eee5834cbbdaa99906c', class: 'center' %}
+{% wistia_embed hashed_id: wn87v8u3zq, embedType: legacy_api %}

 Then you can [replace that video]({{ '/replace-video' | post_url }})!

 ### A Note about Screencasts

-There's some magic behind-the-scenes on the Wistia side where can detect screencasts and encode them differently.
-Since most users don't watch screencasts in full screen (they watch them in-line), our system will create a different set of derivatives in this case.
+There's some magic behind-the-scenes on the Wistia side where we can detect screencasts and encode them differently.
+Our system will create a different set of derivatives for screencasts to help maintain visual quality.
 Those three derivatives are:

  - iPhone (mobile) asset - **640 px wide** MP4 at **800 kbps**
  - HD Flash asset at **1200 kbps** (size is determined by the original file)